pagkly/Zed/Investopedia3/Umbrella Insurance Policy.md

 The added coverage provided by an umbrella insurance policy is most useful to high net worth individuals who own a lot of assets—or very expensive assets—and are at a significant risk of being sued.
 Small businesses also use an umbrella insurance policy to guard against potential monetary damages arising due to claims.

 The premium for an umbrella insurance policy may be less expensive if the policy is purchased from the same insurer that provided the original auto, home, or watercraft insurance.
-Depending on the provider, the policyholder who wants to add an umbrella insurance policy is required to have a base insurance coverage of $150,000 to $250,000 for [auto insurance](https://www.investopedia.com/terms/a/auto-insurance.asp) and $250,000 to $300,000 for [homeowners insurance](https://www.investopedia.com/terms/h/homeowners-insurance.asp).
+Depending on the provider, the policyholder who wants to add an umbrella insurance policy is required to have a base insurance coverage of $150,000 to $250,000 for [[auto insurance]](https://www.investopedia.com/terms/a/auto-insurance.asp) and $250,000 to $300,000 for [[homeowners insurance]](https://www.investopedia.com/terms/h/homeowners-insurance.asp).

 Umbrella insurance is often referred to as excess liability insurance.
 If a policyholder is sued for damages that exceed the liability limits of car insurance, homeowners insurance, or other coverage types, an umbrella policy helps pay what they owe.
 In other words, if the dollar limit of the original policy has been exhausted, the umbrella policy acts as a fail-safe, so the insured person doesn't have to dip into savings and other assets.